Blend

 Must-have skills

-• AI tool fluency — knowing how to use Claude, ChatGPT, Midjourney, and similar tools productively (not just casually)
+• AI tool fluency — knowing how to use Claude, ChatGPT, Midjourney, and similar tools productively (not just casually).
+This means understanding prompting strategies, output evaluation, and when to use which tool for which task.

-• Critical thinking — evaluating AI outputs, spotting hallucinations, knowing when AI is wrong
+• Critical thinking — evaluating AI outputs, spotting hallucinations, knowing when AI is wrong.
+This skill is surprisingly rare and disproportionately valued.
+Anyone can generate an AI output.
+Knowing whether it's actually good requires judgment.

-• Process design — mapping existing workflows and identifying where AI adds value
+• Process design — mapping existing workflows and identifying where AI adds value.
+This is where your industry experience becomes your superpower.
+You know which processes are broken because you've lived inside them for years.

 Nice-to-have skills